kensnyder/poly-crypto/README.md

 1. Two-way symmetric encryption with a key or with password and salt
 1. Password hashing
 1. APIs that work exactly the same on NodeJS, PHP 7.1, and Python
+1. Packages for Python and Node that can be used on serverless functions without external C bindings

 ## Installation